donghoon-io/LiquidEye/README.md

 Make sure your environment satisfies Xcode 10.0 & Swift 4.0.
 This application is targeted to MacOS >= 10.14 (Mojave).

 1. Clone repository
-2. Add Google Firebase auth file
-3. Install dependencies with `pod install` using [CocoaPods](https://cocoapods.org/)
+2. Install dependencies with `pod install` using [CocoaPods](https://cocoapods.org/)
-4. Build using Xcode
+3. Build using Xcode

 ### References